-- In movie version of The Hunt for Red October, they switch on the silent propulsion system and the crew start singing the Soviet National Anthem.
+- In the movie version of The Hunt for Red October, they switch on the silent propulsion system and the crew starts singing the Soviet National Anthem.
 One of the crew worries that they'll be heard.
 Ramius says to let them sing.

 Jonesy: I thought I heard singing, sir.

 Jonesy: ...Yes, sir.